-1. How many residents do you accept each year and what are you looking for in residents?
+1. How many residents do you match and what do you look for in applicants?

-We accept 14 residents per year.
+We accept 12 residents per year.
 We are looking for applicants with a strong academic background and a demonstrated commitment to family practice.
 Good interpersonal skills and a strong work ethic are equally important.
-Finally, we look for applicants who we feel will “fit” with our team concept of learning and practicing family medicine.

 2. Where do you do your rotations, and outpatient family medicine clinic?

-Hospital rotations are primarily at Truman Medical Centers, rated by the University Healthcare Consortiumin in 2005 as one of the top 5 academic medical centers in the United States for delivering the highest quality care .
-TMC Lakewood offers a total healing environment.
-We are the only residents in the hospital.
+Hospital rotations are primarily at Truman Medical Centers, rated by the University Healthcare Consortium in in 2005 as one of the top 5 academic medical centers in the U.S. for delivering the highest quality care .
+Primarily rotations are at TMC Lakewood where FM residents are unopposed.
 We do our inpatient and emergency pediatric rotation at nearby Children’s Mercy Hospital.
-When doing other community rotations in private clinics we may go to other area hospitals with our community attendings.
-Family Medicine residents receive training at the Bess Truman Family Medicine Center inside TMC-Lakewood.
-There we have over 12,000 out patient visits annually.
-Residents are organized into four teams supported by attendings and nursing, funtioning as group practices, led by a faculty mentor.
+We have some other community rotations in private clinics.
+Family Medicine residents receive training at the Bess Truman Family Medicine Clinic inside TMC-LW hospital where we have over 12,000 out patient visits annually.
+Residents are organized into three teams supported by attendings and nursing, funtioning as group practices, led by a faculty mentor.
 We completed our Patient Centered Medical Home certification in 2013.

 3. How frequently are you on call?

-As an PGY I resident, you are on call six rotations out of 13, throughout the year.
-These are the only blocks when you are on call.
+As an PGY I resident, you are on call 7 rotations out of 13, throughout the year.
 For Inpatient Pediatrics, you go into the call schedule at Children’s Mercy.
-When you are at Lakewood taking call from Mon-Thurs, the faculty for the night is in-house with you.
-On Friday, Saturday and Sunday they are available to be paged, ready to answer any questions or come in whenever you need them.
+When you are at TMC-LW taking call from Mon-Thurs, there is an in-house faculty 24/7, ready to answer any questions.
 There is also a PGY II or III resident on backup who remains in house with you seven days a week to help and answer questions.

 4. Do you work with residents from other specialties during residency?